-At the Annual General Meeting on 5 May 2021, it was resolved that the Nomination Committee prior to the 2022 Annual General Meeting is to comprise four members, one of whom should be the Chairman of the Board.
-Other members are to be appointed by the three largest shareholders in terms of votes - based on the share register maintained by Euroclear as of 31 August 2021 - with the shareholders offered the possibility to appoint one member each.
+At the Annual General Meeting on 6 May 2024, it was resolved that the Nomination Committee prior to the 2024 Annual General Meeting is to comprise four members, one of whom should be the Chairman of the Board.
+Other members are to be appointed by the company's three largest shareholders in terms of votes, based on the share register maintained by Euroclear as of 31 August 2024.
 The Chairman of the Nomination Committee is to be the committee member representing the largest shareholder in terms of votes, unless the members agree to appoint another Chairman.

 A shareholder who has appointed a member of the Nomination Committee has the right to dismiss the member and appoint a replacement.
 If a member leaves the Nomination Committee prior to completion of the committee's work, the shareholder who appointed the departing member has the right to appoint a new member of the Nomination Committee.

-If there is a significant change in the company's ownership structure after 31 August 2021, the Nomination Committee has the right to independently decide to remove and/or appoint additional members so that the composition of the Nomination Committee will reflect the company's ownership structure.
+If there is a significant change in the company's ownership structure after 31 August 2024, the Nomination Committee has the right to independently decide to remove and/or appoint additional members so that the composition of the Nomination Committee will reflect the company's ownership structure.